Gnostic Society and Ecclesia:

 April and May 2013: Creativity, Imagination and Gnosis

 Conventional religiosity has maintained that spiritual experiences were a gift of Divine Grace and Revelation.
 The ancient Gnosis, as fortified by the New Gnosis of C.G.
 Jung holds that the deific spirit indwelling the human psyche is creative and can draw on transcendental intelligence for its purposes.
 Dr. Hoeller explores the workings of such creativity.
-(April lectures are available at the BC Recordings website, but May lectures are being merged with over 20 other Literature and Authors titles in creating two large new sets; stay tuned.)
+(April lectures are available at the BC Recordings website, and May lectures are now merged with 20 others in the "Wisdom Literature through the Ages" set.)

 April 12: The Artist as Gnostic Magician: Writers of prose and poetry, painters and sculptors; composers and musicians in their relation to creative Magic.